 Namaste, first and foremost, I am seriously devoted to creativity.
-Throughout my life, I’ve noticed that I see things a little differently than others.
-I consider writing a formidable creative challenge.
-My writing has been described as a “visual.”
-Adopting this style came naturally to me, due to my life-long career as a visual artist and communicator.
+Throughout my life, I've noticed that I see things differently than others.
+Writing is a formidable creative challenge.
+My writing is described as "visual."
+Adopting this style came naturally to me due to my life-long career as a visual artist and communicator.

 – Stephen Shields

-More recently, highlighting his talent and skill in graphic design and branded communications, forming S-Squared Creative, a new business venture, also based in Dallas, Texas.
-The virtual, creative, and integrated branding firm is the latest project in his career spanning nearly 30-years and covering all aspects of business-to-business and consumer-based branding.
-He began his career as a fine artist and then expanded his talents into graphic design and then into broader-based media forms, creating advertising and marketing campaigns for small to global companies.
-Looking for more creative challenges, he began shooting photography and writing professionally.
+More recently, he highlighted his talent and skill in graphic design and branded communications, forming S-Squared Creative, a new business venture based in Dallas, Texas.
+The virtual, creative, and integrated branding firm is the latest project in his career, spanning nearly 30 years and covering all aspects of business-to-business and consumer-based branding.
+He began his career as a fine artist and expanded his talents into graphic design and broader-based media forms, creating advertising and marketing campaigns for small to global companies.
+Then, looking for more creative challenges, he began shooting photography and writing professionally.
 Stephen's first novel, Anne Bonny, was written and self-published in late 2012.
 His second book, Peak XV, is his latest project to explore creativity.

 Above Photo: On a cliff overlooking the Khumbu Valley, Nepal.

 Peak XV is not another rehashed story about a climbing team's adventures set out on a quest to climb the tallest mountain on the planet and overcome adversities.
-The story's loosely based on George Mallory and Andrew Irvine, two English mountaineer explorers that lived in the early 20th century.
+Instead, the story is loosely based on George Mallory and Andrew Irvine, two English mountaineer explorers that lived in the early 20th century.
 Mallory had an obsession with becoming the first to summit Mount Everest.
 After two failed attempts, a third expedition was planned and funded in 1924.